-The official language of Sweden is Swedish and all official decisions and judgments are written in Swedish.
-The 1994 Ordinance on the Reception of Asylum Seekers states that the Migration Agency must inform the applicants of UNHCR and NGOs that provide services to asylum seekers.
-192 There is also information in around 25 languages available through the Migration Agency on various aspects of the asylum procedure.
-This information is available on the website, 193 and occasionally in printed form or in booklets at reception centres.
+on the asylum process, Swedish legislation, the rights of the child, democracy, gender equality and honour-related violence.
+Children under 15 years shall be given the same information in writing.
+The 1994 Ordinance on the Reception of Asylum Seekers states that the Migration Agency must inform the applicants of organisations that provide services to asylum seekers.
+There is also information in around 25 languages available through the Migration Agency on various aspects of the asylum procedure.
+This information is available on the website, and occasionally in printed form or in booklets at reception centres.
 Special efforts have been made to take into account the needs of information of illiterate persons by frequently using audio-visual methods.
 Furthermore, there are videos providing information in sign languages.
-Also, the website enables persons to have the text read out to them in Swedish or English.
-There are plans to make this service available even in other languages, notably Somali.
+Also, the website enables persons to have the text read out to them in Swedish, English, or Arabic.

-The Agency has also produced material for children both unaccompanied and in families, explaining to them the asylum procedure in seven different languages.194 Reception centres for asylum seekers also have leaflets available in a number of languages on the various aspects of the procedure, as well as on conditions of reception.
+The Agency has also produced material for children both unaccompanied and in families, explaining to them the asylum procedure in seven different languages.
+Reception centres for asylum seekers also have leaflets available in a number of languages on the various aspects of the procedure, as well as on conditions of reception.
 Videos explaining various procedures has been produced by the Migration Agency in cooperation with NGOs.
-These videos are available in 7 to 12 languages including sign language and are accessible from the Migration Agency's website.195 There is also written information in up to 25 languages corresponding to languages understood by the main nationalities of asylum seekers arriving in Sweden in recent years (Syria, Somalia, Eritrea, Kosovo, Afghanistan, Iraq, Albania, Serbia, Ukraine, Egypt, Pakistan, Mongolia, Russia, Georgia, Ukraine, Nigeria, Turkey, Ethiopia, Morocco, Azerbaijan and Iran).196
+These videos are available in 7 to 12 languages including sign language and are accessible from the Migration Agency's website.
+There is also written information in up to 25 languages corresponding to languages understood by the main nationalities of asylum seekers arriving in Sweden in recent years (Syria, Somalia, Eritrea, Kosovo, Afghanistan, Iraq, Albania, Serbia, Ukraine, Egypt, Pakistan, Mongolia, Russia, Georgia, Ukraine, Nigeria, Türkiye, Ethiopia, Morocco, Azerbaijan and Iran).
+Albania in the control of the company of the main national interval.